CitrineInformatics/cider/README.md

 # cider
-A tool to merge a pint config diff file
+A library to merge a pint config diff file